catmclough/space-consumers/README.md

 ## A Note About Code Quality

 This is one of the first applications I ever wrote, so the code quality is... how do I put this... real bad.
-I wanted to preserve the code as I originally wrote it because it makes me proud of how much I've learned since I first started learning OO concepts, but I also couldn't stand to look at it without doing a bit of refactoring.
-The legible version of the app lives in the branch 2019-refactor if you'd like to take a look.
+There are no tests, way too many comments, and plenty of other glaring problems that could be refactored.
+That being said, I like that this project is a little time-capsule of where I was when I first started learning OO concepts.
+It makes me proud to look back and see how much I've learned since I first started learning to program.